aradi/fypp/docs/fypp.rst

 The direct call directive starts with ``@:`` followed by the name of a Python callable and an opening paranthesis (``(``).
-Everything after that up to the closing paranthesis (``)``) is treated as argument to the callable.
+Everything after that up to the closing paranthesis (``)``) is treated as string argument for the callable.
 The closing paranthesis may only be followed by whitespace characters.

 When the callable needs more than one argument, the arguments must be separated by a comma (``,``)::